 Written by Paul Glatzhofer, VP of Talent Solutions

 Successful leaders.
-You’ll find articles, white papers, assessments, and videos dedicated to what makes a successful leader.
-In fact, the traits of a successful leader, while long studied, tend to shift and change slightly depending on the state of the workforce.
-However, some traits simply do NOT change.
-Empathy, for example, will always be a key leadership skill.
-The ability to quickly act and make decisions is also something virtually every leader needs.
+You’ll find articles, whitepapers, assessments, and videos dedicated to what makes a successful, effective leader.
+In fact, the skills of an effective leader, while long studied, tend to shift and change slightly depending on the state of the workforce.
+However, some traits simply do not change.
+Empathy, for example, will always be an essential leadership skill as well as the ability to quickly act and make decisions.

-The traits of successful leaders are not written in stone but instead open to interpretation.
-Training the leadership in your workforce takes a deep understanding of the traits, skills, and abilities your organization needs.
+The top five qualities of a good leader are not written in stone but instead open to interpretation.
+Training your leadership team to become effective leaders requires a deep understanding of the traits, skills, and abilities your organization needs.
 Here are a few places to start:

 - Empathy: The ability to listen, understand, and truly put oneself in another’s place is crucial to sustained, healthy leadership.
 By listening attentively with the goal of learning and understanding, leaders can not only acquire new ideas and methods, but they can also uncover the interests, motivations, and concerns of their team members.

-- Assertiveness: The ability to assert your will in a large group of people is important for leadership.
+- Assertiveness: The ability to assert your will in a large group of people is an effective leadership skill.
 While this doesn’t come naturally to everyone, fortunately, it’s a skill that can be learned.

-- Resilience: Good leaders avoid personalizing complaints and criticism and use rejection as a source of learning.
+- Resilience: Good leaders avoid personalizing complaints and criticism, and instead use rejection as a source of learning.
 In leadership, modeling how to handle crises or unexpected pitfalls is critical.